econ-ark/REMARK/REMARKs/AiyagariIdiosyncratic/README.md

      *     cd REMARK/REMARKs/AiyagariIdiosyncratic

      *     sudo ./doEverything.sh

+(It takes around 2 minutes to run the 'doEverything.sh')

 2. The following graph contains main files and shows how this folder is structured.